efekarakus/efekarakus-blog/_posts/2019-03-02-choosing-a-new-team.md

 * _How are engineers onboarded to the team?
 Is there a formalized mentorship or a set way of onboarding a new engineer?_ {% include label.html content="management" color="p" %}

 #### Openness
-* _Are engineers "one-man teams"?
-Working on silo-ed projects or do they deliver features together?_ {% include label.html content="management" color="p" %} {% include label.html content="engineering" color="g" %}
+* _Are engineers "one-person teams"?
+Do they deliver features together or work on silo-ed projects?_ {% include label.html content="management" color="p" %} {% include label.html content="engineering" color="g" %}
 * _Does the team know of each other's work?
 How do they know what are the priorities across and within the team?_ {% include label.html content="management" color="p" %} {% include label.html content="engineering" color="g" %}
 * _Is there some form of software delivery process followed by the team?
 Kanban, Scrum?
 Does the team do retrospectives/post-mortems?_ {% include label.html content="management" color="p" %} {% include label.html content="engineering" color="g" %}
 * _Does the team do any activities together?
 Like eating lunch?_ {% include label.html content="management" color="p" %} {% include label.html content="engineering" color="g" %}